vdice/spin-docs/content/v1/see-what-people-have-built-with-spin.md

 - Try [running your application locally](running-apps)
 - Learn about how to [configure your application at runtime](dynamic-configuration)
 - Look up details in the [application manifest reference](manifest-reference)
-- Try deploying a Spin application to the [Fermyon Cloud](/cloud/quickstart)